 National Mental Health Commission:

-Lived Experience (Peer) Workforce Development Guidelines
+Lived Experience Workforce Development Guidelines

 Although local and regional lived experience workforce frameworks exist, the development of national guidelines will ensure consistency across Australia.
 National guidelines will also be a step towards professionalisation of the lived experience workforce.